alexrainman/ga-feedback/README.md

 The plugin depends on Google Analytics plugin for Xamarin: https://github.com/alexrainman/Analytics

-The next step will be to place an element in your UI, call it a button, a menu item, a banner, etc. Once this element is clicked, execute this line of code:
+The next step will be to place an element in your UI, call it a button, a menu item or a banner.
+Once this element is clicked, execute this line of code:

 ```
 CrossFeedback.Current.Report();